aronallen/cycle-sandbox/README.md

 # Cycle Sandbox

-Cycle Sandbox lets you run a component in a Web Worker Cycle Sandbox is still WIP and not quite ready for prime time.
+Cycle Sandbox lets you run a component in a Web Worker.
+Cycle Sandbox is still WIP and not quite ready for prime time.
 Feed back is much appreciated.